neerajnj10/soccer-analytics-with-python-mongoDB-and-R/ligaR.md

 ```

-we will change the date variable from char to date format.
+we will change the date variable from char to date format and find for any missing value before we start with analysis.

 ```{r}
 str(liga)